 Yoga and Massage for Hiking: Self-Massage

-Another aspect of my self-care on the hiking trail, is self-massage.
+Another aspect of my self-care on the hiking trail is self-massage.
 This doesn’t need to be complicated or particularly technical.
-At the end of a long day of hiking, it’s sometime hard to get the muscles I’ve been using to relax.
+At the end of a long day of hiking, it’s sometimes hard to get the muscles I’ve been using to relax.
 A few minutes of gently kneading my calves or shoulders can do a lot to help my muscles relax and recover from the day’s activity.